brnco/ucsb-src-microservices/README.md

 "python makemp3.py -h" for more info

 ##makeffmetadata
 Takes input for canonical asset name [a1234, cusb_col_a12_01_5678_00] and title, performer, album, and date, and makes an ;FFMETADATA text file suitable for ffmpeg to embed in a broadcast master or mp3 as ID3 tags.
-Is frequently called by filemaker, particularly for cylinders.
+Is most often called by FileMaker, particularly for cylinders, or by makebroadcast

 Has dependencies for ffmpeg, ffprobe